All of us make mistakes from time to time. Nobody is perfect, and sometimes we upset or hurt those we love the most.

 I’m Sorry Quotes

 Below are some quotes expressing how sorry the speaker is.
-Sometimes, it can be difficult expressing how sorry you are and seeing how other people apologize might help you formulate your own apology.
+Sometimes, it can be difficult expressing how sorry you are and seeing how other people apologize sincerely may help you formulate your own apology.

 “I felt ashamed for what I had done.
 I don’t have any excuses.
 I did what I did.
 I take full responsibility for myself and my actions.
 I wouldn’t pawn this off on anybody.
 I’m sorry it happened.
 And I hurt people.”― Louie Anderson